zaaack/foy/README.md

 ## Using namespaces

-If you have lots of tasks, naming might be a big problem, what foy do is make you easier, but more anxious.
+If you have lots of tasks, naming might be a problem, what foy do is to making life easier, but more anxious.
 So we provide a `namespacify` function to generate task names with namespaces.

 ```ts
 import { namespacify, task } from 'foy'